theRussetPotato/bifrost-output-reader/README.md

 This script has no extra dependencies.

-The tool was and tested in Maya 2018.
+This tool is compatible with Python 2 and 3, so it will work with Maya 2018 and above.

 ## Reporting bugs & requesting features